-Theatre Production II-IV
+Theatre Production II-IV 1 - 3 credits

 The purpose of these courses is to continue the study of acting and/or technical theatre, and the relationship(s) to the production process.
 Emphasis will be placed on in-class performances and individual/group presentations.
 Student may have the opportunity to participate in campus events and productions.